eduardopiairo/betcycle/README.md

 - Deployment pipeline (aka CI/CD)
 - Infrastructure

-During the quest I will add information regarding each of the elements.
+> ℹ️ _During the quest I will add information regarding each of the elements._

 ## Application